revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Nodejs.md

 <blockquote>

 - The Multi-Threaded Request/Response Stateless Model is not followed by the Node JS Platform, and it adheres to the Single-Threaded Event Loop Model.
-- The Node JS Processing paradigm is heavily influenced by the JavaScript Event-based model and the JavaScript callback system.
-Hence, Node.js can easily manage more concurrent client requests.
-The event loop is the processing model's beating heart in Node.js.
+- The Node JS Processing paradigm is heavily influenced by the JavaScript Event-based model and the JavaScript callback system.Hence, Node.js can easily manage more concurrent client requests.The event loop is the processing model's beating heart in Node.js.

 </blockquote>